Anastasius of Antioch (martyr)

-Anastasius was a Christian convert who suffered martyrdom with Anthony, Julian, Celsus and Marcionilla, during the Diocletianic Persecution.
+Anastasius (Greek: Άναστάσιος) was a Christian convert who suffered martyrdom with Anthony, Julian, Celsus and Marcionilla, during the Diocletianic Persecution.
 He is supposed to have converted after being raised from the dead by Saint Julian of Antioch.
 His memorial is on 9 January.
 Anastasius is one of the 140 Colonnade saints which adorn St. Peter's Square.
 His relics are interred at the Ravanica Monastery in Serbia.